zahiruliman/llm-prompt-training/training-materials/04_technique_chain_of_thought.md

 **From a Technical Perspective:** For complex tasks like generating a full **SRB**, a direct answer requires the AI to make multiple logical inferences at once.
 This can lead to errors.
 Chain of Thought prompting constrains the model to follow a deliberate, sequential reasoning path.
 Each step builds on the previous one, which dramatically reduces the likelihood of logical fallacies or missed sections.

 **From a Practical Perspective:** This technique allows us to validate the AI's "thinking" before it commits to an answer.
-It's especially useful for planning the structure of a large KRISA document or analyzing a complex business process before writing the **SKB**.
+It's especially useful for planning the structure of a large KRISA document or analyzing a complex business process before writing the **BRS**.
 It helps uncover flawed assumptions in the AI's approach early on, allowing us to course-correct.

 ### **When You Need Blueprint Planning:**
 - Large KRISA documents (SRB with multiple technical sections)